-In order to determine whether there was a sufficient volume of sales in the home market or in the third country to serve as a viable basis for calculating NV, we compared each of Prosperity's, YP/Synn's, and SYSCO's volume of home-market sales of the foreign like product to the respective volume of U.S. sales of the subject merchandise in accordance with sections 773(a)(1)(B) and (C) of the Act.
-We found that Prosperity's, YP/Synn's, and SYSCO's individual aggregate sales volume of foreign like product in the home market was greater than five percent of the respective company's sales of subject merchandise to the United States.
-Therefore, in accordance with section 773(a)(1)(C) of the Act, Taiwan constitutes a viable home market for Prosperity, YP/Synn, and SYSCO.
+In order to determine whether there was a sufficient volume of sales in the home market or in the third country to serve as a viable basis for calculating NV, we compared each of Prosperity's and YP's volume of home-market sales of the foreign like product to the respective volume of U.S. sales of the subject merchandise in accordance with sections 773(a)(1)(B) and (C) of the Act.
+We found that Prosperity's and YP's individual aggregate sales volume of foreign like product in the home market was greater than five percent of the respective company's sales of subject merchandise to the United States.
+Therefore, in accordance with section 773(a)(1)(C) of the Act, Taiwan constitutes a viable home market for Prosperity and YP.
 Accordingly, Taiwan was selected for each respondent as the comparison market for purposes of analysis in this review.

-B. Affiliated-Party Transactions and Arm's-Length Test
+2. Affiliated-Party Transactions and Arm's-Length Test

 Commerce may calculate NV based on a sale to an affiliated party only if it is satisfied that the price to the affiliated party is comparable to the price at which sales are made to parties not affiliated with the exporter or producer, i.e., sales were made at arm's-length prices.
-59 Under section 773(a)(5) of the Act, Commerce has considerable discretion in deciding whether to include affiliated party sales when calculating NV.
-60 Commerce excludes home-market sales to affiliated customers that are not made at arm's-length prices from our margin analysis because Commerce considers them to be outside the ordinary course of trade.
+Under section 773(a)(5) of the Act, Commerce has considerable discretion in deciding whether to include affiliated party sales when calculating NV.
+Commerce excludes home-market sales to affiliated customers that are not made at arm's-length prices from our margin analysis because Commerce considers them to be outside the ordinary course of trade.
 Consistent with 19 CFR 351.403(c) and (d) and our practice, "{Commerce} may calculate normal value based on sales to affiliates if satisfied that the transactions were made at arm's length."